 -Bath: Adding hinoki cypress essential oil to a bath can help to improve circulation and promote relaxation.
 To use, add a few drops of the oil to a warm bath and soak for 20 minutes.

-See also Greenland Moss Essential Oil: A Guide to Benefits, Uses and Side Effects
+See also Bay Leaf Essential Oil: A Guide to Benefits, Uses and Side Effects

 -Compress: Soaking a cloth in hinoki cypress essential oil can help to reduce inflammation and pain.
 To use, add a few drops of the oil to a bowl of warm water.
 Soak a cloth in the water and apply to the affected area.